 Why do I need the proper documentation?

-As a general rule, neither country will prevent one of its own citizens from re-entering the country and returning home – even if you lack the preferred documentation.
+As a general rule, Canada, Mexico, and the U.S. are not likely to prevent one of their own citizens from re-entering the country and returning home – even if you lack the preferred documentation.
 However, you may be subjected to a secondary screening.

-At that time, officers will evaluate whatever evidence you present proving who you are and your country of origin.
-They will also attempt to verify that information against available databases.
-Obviously, this will take considerably longer than a normal entry and there is no assurance that you will be allowed to proceed into the country.
-However, you can be admitted to either country without the preferred documentation at the discretion of the border officials.
+In a secondary screening, officers will review whatever evidence you show proving who you are and your country of origin.
+They will also attempt to check that information against available databases.
+Obviously, this will take much longer than a normal entry, and there is no guarantee that you will be allowed to enter the country.
+However, you can be admitted without the preferred documentation, at the discretion of the border officials.

 Don’t lie.
 Be careful about misrepresenting something regarding admissibility.
-Both countries track every border crossing event and you will most likely be banned from future crossings if you are caught lying.
+North American countries track every border crossing event, and you will most likely be banned from future crossings if you are caught lying.

 Documents Needed to Enter the United States